TrueConf Group Features

 • Updating the software from a connected USB drive is described in the relevant section.

-• Real-time display of audio and video codecs used for connection, negotiated and actual transmission and reception bit rate, packet loss count, and network jitter.
+• Real-time display of the audio and video codecs used for connection, the negotiated and actual transmission and reception bit rates, the number of lost packets, and network jitter.

-• Viewing and managing current participants of a video conferencing session on the built-in MCU, selecting a priority participant
+• View and manage current participants of a video conferencing session on the built-in MCU, select a priority participant.

 • Managing camera, microphone, and speaker mutes